SKhajeh/anyver/README.md

 As this specification is the rightful place of using the terminology of the Lean methodology, its a good idea to unofficially call it `LeanVer`, but since "AnyVer" assumes the top place in lexicographical sortings and is a cool name as well, it is wiser to keep with it as the official naming.
 Anyway we all know that Lean is Anywhere.

 Additionally:
-- It is written **AnyVer** Because it can encapsulate any **glance necessary information** about iterations of a project in a compatible way with the building and integration tools.
+- It is written **AnyVer** Because it encapsulates any **glance necessary information** about iterations of a project in a compatible way with the building and integration tools.

 - It is read **AnyWhere** Because its applicable any where, from versioning the code components of software projects to the mechanical components in a space rocket project, any thing intended to be assembled or integrated somewhere.
 # Introduction